zacharycohn/acqstack-journeymap/_pages/external-clients/co-team-assigned.md

 ### What can go wrong in this stage?
 Sometimes this step is done just through email.
 This is pretty universally a bad plan, and almost guarantees problems down the road.
 A live conversation, either sit down or video call, is necessary to ensure all parties are on the same page about the acquisitiion strategy and timelines.

+It's really important that NCR actually confirms their committment to the timeline.
+Put extra EXTRA emphasis on this near the end of the fiscal/calendar year.

 ### What is the next step?
 Acquisition Package Review